-The Grantee is authorized to enroll 60-65 participants in the program.
-The program is to serve Older and Younger Youth from Cherokee, Spartanburg and Union Counties.
-At a minimum the following enrollment levels must be met by 06/30/2017:
+The Grantee is authorized to enroll no less than 85 participants in the program by no later than June 30, 2021.
+The program is to serve Older and Younger Youth from Spartanburg, Cherokee and Union counties.

-- Spartanburg- 41 participants
+- Cherokee- 8

-- Cherokee- 12 participants
+- Spartanburg- 73

-- Union- 7 participants
+- Union-4

-The Contractor shall enroll the applicant only after certification is completed and test scores are obtained.
+- 5.1 The Grantee shall enroll the applicant only after certification is completed and test scores are obtained.
 Eligibility verification will be reflected in SCWOS.
+At the time of participant's enrollment, the Grantee shall register the participant by entering the first funded activity (Objective Assessment) in the South Carolina Works Online Services.
+Once a participant is enrolled, the participant shall become part of the Grantee's performance and the Grantee shall be responsible for his/her positive performance outcomes.

-- 5.1 At the time of participant's enrollment, the Contractor shall register the participant by entering the first funded activity (Objective Assessment) in the South Carolina Works Online Services.
-Once a participant is enrolled, the participant shall become part of the Contractor's performance and the Contractor shall be responsible for his/her positive performance outcomes. - 5.2 All slots must be filled by 06/30/17 or the Contractor may be asked to de-obligate money from the total budget at the cost per participant rate. - 6.0 ASSESSMENT The Contractor will provide every eligible youth with an objective assessment of academic level, skills level, and service needs.
-The Contractor will document all results on the participant's ISS and the Contractor will review the ISS periodically and the Contractor will revise the ISS as needed.
+- 6.0 ASSESSMENT The Grantee will provide every eligible youth with an objective assessment of academic level, skills level, and service needs.
+The Grantee will document all results on the participant's ISS and the Grantee will review the ISS periodically and the Grantee will revise the ISS as needed.
 These assessments will include, as appropriate:

 Review of basic skills: Basic skills training will be assessed by a pre-test and post-test in reading/writing and math.
 This assessment will show percentages gained in these skills during the program and provide verification of basic skills attainment.
-This should be done through the use of a current (administered within the past 6 months), standardized assessment instrument, or if a current test score is not available, the use of a TABE and WorkKeys assessment is acceptable.
+This should be done through the use of a current (administered within the past 6 months), standardized assessment instrument, or if a current test score is not available, the use of a TABE and WIN Learning assessment is acceptable.
 Those determined basic skills deficient must be post-tested within one year of the youth participation date.
 Periodic assessments may be given to determine progress made throughout the year.
 Assessment scores must be entered into SCWOS.